What type of student am I?

 Language awards

-You can validate your studies with an internationally recognised Certificate or Diploma in Language Learning.
+You can validate your studies with a recognised Certificate or Diploma in Language Learning.
 In some languages we also award UNILANG Certificates (CEFR) which are recognised across Europe and beyond.

 Employers may require you to indicate your CEFR grade for languages in your CV when considering you for work placements.